 Opportunity for Greece’s future news makers to learn from the world’s top journalists

 Applications are open for Future News Worldwide 2021, a prestigious international conference for the next generation of journalists run by the British Council in partnership with some of the world’s leading media organisations.

-Last year’s event saw some of the most experienced and respected international editors, broadcasters and reporters share their knowledge and insights with delegates from 50 countries.
-Past conference speakers have included Maria Ressa, CEO of Rappler Media, Jon Snow, Channel Four; Christina Lamb, Chief Foreign Correspondent for the Sunday Times; Nick Tattersall, Head of Global News Desk for Reuters; and Sreenivasan Jain, Managing Editor New Delhi Television.
+Last year’s online event saw some of the most experienced and respected international editors, broadcasters and reporters share their knowledge and insights with delegates from 50 countries.
+Past conference speakers have included Maria Ressa, CEO of Rappler Media, Jon Snow, Channel Four; Christina Lamb, Chief Foreign Correspondent for the Sunday Times; Head of Global News Desk for Reuters Nick Tattersall; and Sreenivasan Jain, Managing Editor New Delhi Television.